fabriziosalmi/alma/docs/STREAMING_AND_TEMPLATES.md

 ✅ **Easy Customization**: Scale and modify templates instantly ✅ **Production Ready**: All templates follow best practices

-These features make AI-CDN significantly more user-friendly and practical for real-world use!
+These features make ALMA significantly more user-friendly and practical for real-world use!